top of page

 - 25 min drive to Avignon, (site of the famous Pont leading half across the Rhone river and the medieval Palais des Papes)

-- 25 min drive to Isle sur la Sorgue, (buzzing, beautiful center of the French antiques trade)
+- 25 min drive to Isle sur la Sorgue, (the beautiful centre of the French antiques trade) and Orange (famous amphitheatre)

-- 25 min drive to the vineyards of Chateauneuf du Pape (world-famous wines, if the delicious, fresh and earthy local vintage of our Mont Ventoux wines are not enough...)
+- 25 min drive to the vineyards of Chateauneuf du Pape and its world-famous wines (If the crisp and cool Ventoux need a full-bodied red friend)

-- 30 Minutes to the mythical hilltop villages of Gordes, Roussillon and Ménerbes (the setting of the bestseller 'A year in Provence').
+- 30 Minutes to the beautiful hilltop villages of Gordes, Roussillon and Ménerbes (the setting of the bestseller 'A year in Provence').

-- 60 minutes to beautiful beaches on the Mediterranean seas (just fine for a day's splash in the waves!)
+- 60 minutes to fine, sandy blue-flag beaches on the Mediterranean sea (you'll get a fabulous tan!)

 GETTING THERE AND AWAY